Best California King Mattresses on Amazon (2022)

 How to Find the Best California King Mattress

-There are a lot of factors that play into finding the best California king mattress for your specific needs.
+A lot of factors will come into play as you shop for the best California king mattress for your specific needs.
 Here’s a list important criteria:

 - Memory foam: Memory foam mattresses hug the body and provide great pressure relief, motion isolation, and responsiveness.
 But they can trap body heat and sleep hot without cooling technology.